-- In Step 1, select whether you would like to import email accounts or forwarders.
+- In Step 1, select whether you wish to import E-mail Accounts or Forwarders.

-- In Step 2, click Choose File to select the file you wish to upload.
+- In Step 2, click Choose File to select the file that you wish to import.

-- In Step 3, select the delimiter you have chosen to use in your file.
+- In Step 3, select the delimiter that you used in your file.

-- If you have used a delimiter that is not contained in the list, select the Other option and define the delimiter in the text box on the right.
+- If you used a delimiter that does not appear in the list, select Other and enter that character in the text box to the right.

 - Click Next.

-- Use the pull-down menus on the following page to assign the properties of each delimited value.
+- Use the menus above each column of values to assign the properties of each delimited value.

-- For example, if you chose to use a comma and input the line
+- For example, if you chose to use a comma as the delimiter, and input the line

 account to Email,